Before you bring kitty home

 Refusing Food or Not Eating Enough: Try soaking kitten food in kitten milk replacer or warm water.
 Gradually mix with her regular food.
 Monitor your cat's food intake carefully, as obesity can become an issue.

 BEDDING and HOUSING

 Their Own Space: Your cat should have its own clean, dry place in your home to sleep and rest.
 Line the bed with a blanket or towel.
 Be sure to wash the bedding often.

 Indoor Cat: Please keep your cat indoors.
 Cats who are allowed outdoors can contract diseases, get ticks or parasites, become lost or get hit by a car and get into fights with other free-roaming cats and dog

 Placement: your cat's litter box needs to be in a quiet, accessible location, such as a bathroom or utility room.
 Avoid moving the box unless absolutely necessary.
 Then do so slowly, a few inches a day.

 Multi-level Home: One box per floor is recommended.
-In a multi-cat home, each cat should have their own box.
+In a multi-cat home, each cat should have her own box.